Milk nutrition during weaning

 Your baby still needs milk now they're weaning

 As you wean your baby, they will become less dependent on milk and more reliant on food instead.
-Milk remains the main source of nutrition and energy for your baby during the start of the weaning
+Milk remains the main source of nutrition and energy for your baby during the start of the weaning process, and should be reduced gradually.

 Get the support you need, the moment you need it